RationAI/xopat/README.md

 _Protocol construction_ &emsp;
 To use custom-defined protocol, pass a string that can be evaluated as a JavaScript code to a valid URL.
 It must be one-liner expression, which can use two variables: `path` and `data`. `path` contains absolute url to the default image-serving script (as set in `config.php`).
-Note that `params.visualizationProtocol` expression receives a string **list** in the `data` parameter (array of selected images), whereas `background.protocol` only a single string (one image).
-That means a server behind `visualizationProtocol` url must be able to serve simultaneously multiple images.
+Note that `vis.protocol` expression receives a string **list** in the `data` parameter (array of selected images), whereas `background.protocol` only a single string (one image).
+That means a server behind `vis.protocol` url must be able to serve simultaneously multiple images.
 These images must be concatenated below each other into a single bigger image (see the `webgl` module for more details).
 <details>
  <summary>Examples:</summary>